‘I’d fight tooth and nail for him’: Florida man fights off gator to save dog

 “When I pulled him back up, the bones were out and it looks like the arm was just hanging by a shred,” said Tweddale.
 “They put metal plates and screws in and were able to reconstruct it that way.
 We’re hoping that he can regain full use of his paws after this.”

-With the help of Florida Fish and Wildlife, Tweddale has set a trap for the gator on his property.
-He said he won’t rest until he catches it.
+In the meantime, Tweddale tells WFLA.com he won’t rest until he catches their attacker.
+With the help of Florida Fish and Wildlife, he has set a trap for the gator on his property.

 “The trapper did not have any bait, so I grabbed one of my roosters and we used him as bait for the trap.
 We haven’t had any luck yet,” said Tweddale.
 “We love our dog a lot and I’d fight tooth and nail for him.”